Callum-Todd/MiningDash/README.md

 # Battle Moira
-A mining dashboard for tracking daily returns, payments and shares mined across different workers.
+A backend service and website for tracking a group mining project.

+Features:
+- Automated recording of daily returns and payments

+Intended Features:
+- Notifcations (Discord?)
+- Payout request system